 Does it mean that the seller has made no repairs or renovations before listing the home?
 Or that they do not have to disclose if something is broken to a potential buyer?
 No.

-As Is means that the home will be conveyed to the buyer at the end of the transaction in the same general condition it was in on the day that the buyers wrote the offer.
+As is means that the home will be conveyed to the buyer at the end of the transaction in the same general condition it was in on the day that the buyers wrote the offer.
 If the roof has leaks, the crawl space is full of termites, and the appliances do not work, that is how it will be on the day escrow closes.

-What do Silicon Valley home buyers and sellers think of the As Is clause?
+What do Silicon Valley home buyers and sellers think of the as is clause?
 Ask and you will usually get very different impressions.

-Silicon Valley home buyers will not be thrilled with a seller’s request for an As Is sale when there are no pre-sale inspections or if those inspections revealed a lot of problems, or even a lot of unknown further inspections.
-However, if the seller did the inspections and then made needed repairs, buyers will usually accept an As Is Sale.
-Buyers do not like surprises either.
-In fact, surprises are what usually kill home sales!
+Buyers will not be eager to accomodate a seller’s request for an as is sale if there are no pre-sale inspections, or if inspections revealed a lot of major problems, or even if they call for many further inspections of unknown conditions.
+If the seller did the inspections, and especially if they made needed repairs, buyers will usually be willing to write an as is sale.

 As is sales can work in Silicon Valley, no matter what the real estate market is like, as long as there is transparency and the sense of risk to either party is minimized early on.
 It’s also why whether you’re selling a home that was newly built this year or one that’s mostly land-value, it is crucial for sellers to have good pre-sale inspections before listing any residential property.

 And it is just as important for buyers to be fully pre-approved, and to have their agent contact the listing agent before writing, so that sellers know they are not wasting their time with a buyer who may not really be qualified or flake out!